Quozul/minecraft_world_optimizer/README.md

 # Minecraft World Optimizer

+> [!WARNING]
+> This software is highly experimental.
+Use at your own risks and report any bugs by submitting an issue on GitHub.

 **Minecraft World Optimizer** is a command-line tool designed to reduce the size of your Minecraft world by parsing and optimizing region files.
 It's particularly useful for large worlds that have many generated but unexplored chunks.